vaibhav-kaushal/go-shufflem/README.md

 # Shuffle 'em
 It is a library for bit shuffling, written in golang.
-The usecases are listed below.
+The usecases are listed further below in the file.

 # Installation
 `go-shufflem` uses [Go Modules](https://go.dev/blog/using-go-modules).
 You can use the